tandesen/my_first_github/Sublime/Readme.md

 ### Introduction
 One can modify excel files by programming.
 However, it is convenient to do that with a text editor like sublime sometimes.
 As far as I know, one way is to copy & paste content in excel into sublime as plain text, the other way is to convert excel file into XML file and modify it with sublime.
 We will introduce them in the next two sections.
 ### Copy & Paste
 Copy and paste content in excel files to sublime and cope with plain text.
 Please refer to `Excel_copy_&_paste.xlsx`.
-We want to creat tab `result` from tab `origin` with tab `reference`.
+We want to create tab `result` from tab `origin` with tab `reference`.
 Some tips you should know when dealing with plain text from excel files:

 * Line break issue can be quite annoying.
-If you have multile lines and want to put them in one cell in Excel, please use `"` to wrap these lines.
+If you have multiple lines and want to put them in one cell in Excel, please use `"` to wrap these lines.
 It might also be helpful for you to check `column to text` function occasionally to make sure which delimiter is under used.

 * When it comes to delimiter, please note that the `spaces` you see in sublime may not actually be the same.
 Typically, select spaces in sublime, `·` denotes `space` and `——` denotes `tab`.

 * Copy and paste content with filter in Excel may cause troubles.
-Sometimes you wanna copy/paste content from/to visible/unvisible cells in excel but get different results.
+Sometimes you wanna copy/paste content from/to visible/invisible cells in excel but get different results.
 I was struggling with some of the issues and failed to find a perfect solution.
 Here are some links for you to refer:
 [复制粘贴到筛选单元格里](http://club.excelhome.net/thread-861292-1-1.html "MarkMarkMark!")
 [复制筛选后的内容](https://zhuanlan.zhihu.com/p/29831730 "ChinaChinaChina!!")
 [复制粘贴筛选后的单元格](https://jingyan.baidu.com/article/b87fe19ec22a2312183568cf.html "DoingDoingDoing!!!")